Prethumnan/Emergency-and-non-emergency-vehicle-classification/README.md

 The model architecture used for this project is VGG16 a convolutional neural network (CNN) consisting of multiple convolutional layers followed by max-pooling layers and fully connected layers.
 The model uses the Rectified Linear Unit (ReLU) activation function and dropout regularization to prevent overfitting.

 ## Training and Evaluation
-The model was trained using the Adam optimizer with a learning rate of 0.001 for 50 epochs.
+The model was trained using the Adam optimizer.
 The training and validation accuracy were monitored to ensure the model was not overfitting to the training data.
-The final model achieved an accuracy of 95% on the test set.
+The final model achieved an accuracy of 93% on the test set.

 ## Usage
 To use the model for image classification, simply input an image of a vehicle and the model will output a prediction of whether the vehicle is an emergency or non-emergency vehicle.
 The model can be easily integrated into other applications or used as a standalone tool.

 ## Conclusion
 This project demonstrates the use of deep learning techniques for image classification of emergency and non-emergency vehicles.
-The model achieved a high accuracy on the test set and can be easily used for real-world applications.
+The model achieved a high accuracy on the test data.